tomaszj/tomaszj.github.io/_posts/2016-02-13-ack-or-better-grep.markdown

 ![ack 1st example](/images/grep-ack/ack1.png)

 `ack` returns results in nicely-formatted way.
-But it's biggest benefit isn't a cool way to display results.
-It's its sensible defaults - `ack` is designed to search through source code, so it ignores .git hidden folders, binary files and many more!
+However, the biggest benefit is sensible defaults - `ack` is designed to search through source code, so it ignores .git hidden folders, binary files and many more!
 Result is a snappy search, just like you would expect.

 `ack` uses flags you already know from `grep`: